Gustave Mathieu: Integration within Northern Paris groups

 In 1890, Mathieu moved to Saint-Ouen and joined the anarchist groups in the northern districts of Paris and Saint-Denis: groups characterized by a young, working-class population and relatively radical, advocating ideas such as individual reclamation and propaganda by the deed.
 He was also a member of the city's anarchist library, alongside figures like Philogone Segard, Désiré Pauwels, the Chaumentin couple, Charles 'Cookie' Simon, Élisée Bastard, and Auguste Heurteaux.
-He also likely collaborated with Zo d'Axa's paper, l'Endehors.
+He also collaborated with Zo d'Axa's paper, l'Endehors.

 The anarchist lodged with companion Pompée Viard, but when the police showed up at Viard's home in August 1890 to arrest Mathieu, the latter was nowhere to be found.
 He ran as an abstentionist anarchist candidate in the 1890 legislative elections in the 2nd constituency of Saint-Denis.

 In January 1891, Mathieu was arrested and convicted for his 'run-ins with the Saint-Ouen police' - he announced that upon his release, he would organize a conference on prisons.